Okereke ends barren goal run as Club Brugge overpower Waasland-Beveren | Goal.com

 After an impressive evening, Okereke was replaced in the 78th minute by Senegal international Krepin Diatta.
 His compatriot, Dennis, who was cautioned in the 52nd minute, came off after 72 minutes for Belgium’s Charles De Ketelaere.
 Cote d'Ivoire's duo of Simon Deli and Odilon Kossounou including Angola's Mata were in action from start to finish.

-For the visitors, Belgium-born striker of Senegalese descent Aboubakary Koita and Khammas lasted for the whole duration.
+For the visitors, Belgium-born striker of Senegalese descent, Aboubakary Koita and Khammas lasted for the duration.

 Thanks to this result, Club Brugge are third in the Jupiler League log having garnered nine points from five matches, with Waregem sitting in seventh position with six points.